 The Right-to-Know Unit is the coordinating body of Underground Utilities Enforcement action.
 The Unit serves as the administrative and enforcement arm of explosives regulations.

-Each December, Tier Two Renewal reminders are sent electronically as a courtesy to companies and facilities which reported the preceding year.
-Total Tier Two filing fees collected from January through December 2009 were \$476,934.00.
+Total Tier Two filing fees collected from January through December 2010 were \$483,980.00.

 The following table provides comparative data on number of facilities filing and fees collected since 1998.